 In the mid-90s I wrote a program, which creates real-time computer animation in response to a live MIDI data stream.
 In other words, when I play the piano, cool stuff happens on the computer screen that matches exactly what I'm playing.

-I am currently working on an OpenGL version of this software that uses MIDI control in conjunction with my kaleidoscope programs.
+I worked on an OpenGL version of this software that uses MIDI control in conjunction with my kaleidoscope programs.